sweede1/Disparities-in-Provision-Access-to-Healthcare-Worldwide-/README.md

 ##	What are the top 10 countries with the lowest proportion of the population using safely managed drinking-water services
 <img src= "https://github.com/sweede1/Disparities-in-Provision-Access-to-Healthcare-Worldwide-/blob/main/Lowest%20Access%20to%20Safe%20Water.png" alt= "Logo" width="800">
-1.Malawi
+1. Malawi
-2.Nepal
+2. Nepal
-3.Kiribati
+3. Kiribati
-4.Ethiopia
+4. Ethiopia
-5.Democratic Republic of Congo
+5. Democratic Republic of Congo

 ##	What are the top 10 countries with the highest proportion of the population using safely managed drinking-water services